-Repulsed by the brutality against women in the story, A Thousand and One Nights, composer John Adams created a dramatic symphony for violin and orchestra where the solo violin represents a modern, young woman who stands up to her oppressors.
-WRTI's Susan Lewis has more on Scheherazade.2.
+Repulsed by the brutality against women in the story A Thousand and One Nights, composer John Adams created a dramatic symphony for violin and orchestra where the solo violin represents a modern, young woman who stands up to her oppressors.
+Here's the story behind Scheherazade.2.

 In A Thousand and One Nights, Scheherazade survives only by telling her murderous husband a story each night with a cliffhanger ending.
 In Scheherazade.2, the solo violin part, written for Leila Josefowicz, represents a strong young heroine.